 Automotive Mission Plan 2016

-The Government of India is drawing up an Automotive Mission Plan 2016 that aims to make India a global automotive hub.
-The idea is to draw an innovative plan of action with full participation of the stakeholders and to implement it in mission mode to meet the challenges coming in the way of growth of an industry.
-Through this Automotive Mission Plan, Government also wants to provide a level playing field to the players in the sector and to lay a predictable future direction of growth to enable the manufacturers in making a more informed investment decision.
+The Government of India is drawing up an Automotive Mission Plan 2016 to make India a global automotive hub.
+The idea is to draw an innovative plan of action with the stakeholders’ full participation and implement it in mission mode to meet the challenges coming in the way of the growth of an industry.
+Through this Automotive Mission Plan, Government also wants to provide a level playing field to the players in the sector and to lay a predictable future direction of growth to enable the manufacturers to make a more informed investment decision.

 Major players in the automobile sector are:

-Until the mid-1990s, the automobile industry in India consisted of just a handful of local companies with small capacities and obsolete technologies.
-Nevertheless, after the sector was thrown open to foreign direct investment in 1996, some of the global majors moved in and, by 2002, Hyundai, Honda, Toyota, General Motors, Ford and Mitsubishi set up their manufacturing bases.
+Until the mid-1990s, India’s automobile industry consisted of just a handful of local companies with small capacities and obsolete technologies.
+Nevertheless, after the sector was thrown open to foreign direct investment in 1996, some of the global majors moved in.
+By 2002, Hyundai, Honda, Toyota, General Motors, Ford, and Mitsubishi set up their manufacturing bases.

 Evidently, Indian players have learned from past mistakes and developed the skills to build cheaper automobiles using `appropriate’ technologies.
-TVS, for instance, paid an overseas source $100,000 to fine-tune home-grown engines rather than $1.5 million to import the entire engine.
+TVS, for instance, paid an overseas source $100,000 to fine-tune home-grown engines rather than $1.5 million to import the entire machine.
 Similarly, M&M adapted available systems and off-the-shelf components from global suppliers to keep costs down and go for aggressive pricing.
-True, indian people players are still lacking in a scale of operation.
-While economies of scale no doubt play an important role in the auto sector, a few indian people manufacturers relied on innovation rather than the scale of operation for competitive advantage.
+True, Indian people players still lack in a scale of operation.
+While economies of scale undoubtedly play an important role in the auto sector, a few Indian people manufacturers relied on innovation rather than the scale of operation for competitive advantage.
 For instance, Sundram Fasteners was able to achieve the feat of directly supplying radiator caps to General Motors purely on the strength of innovation in product quality.
 The domestic tooling industry bagged the order for the Toyota Kirloskar transmission plant in the face of stiff competition from multinational corporations.
 The cost of the entire job turned out to be only a fraction of the original estimate.

 The threat to the Dream!

-In spite of this, there are opportunities to exploit lower costs right across the board.
-It’s true that labor costs are definitely increasing but they are still five per cent of the total operational costs.
-The labor costs can be further reduced if companies are successful in bringing down other costs like reducing power costs.
+Despite this, there are opportunities to exploit lower costs right across the board.
+Indeed, labor costs are definitely increasing, but they are still five percent of the total operational costs.
+The labor costs can be further reduced if companies successfully bring down other costs like reducing power costs.
 The low-cost base can never last long.
-The company said indian people industry has till now relied on very labor intensive model but it would have to switch to a more capital intensive model now.
+The company said the Indian people industry has relied on a very labor intensive model, but it would have to switch to a more capital-intensive model.